Skin complications can occur when blood sugar levels are too high, and they are often the first visible sign of diabetes.

 High blood sugar levels can also lead to inflammation.
 Over time, this can dull or overstimulates the immune response.

 Nerve and blood vessel damage can also reduce circulation.
-Poor blood flow can alter the skin’s structure, especially its collagen.
+Poor blood flow can alter the skin’s structure,

 Without healthy collagen networks, the skin can become stiff and, in some cases, brittle.
 Collagen is also necessary for proper wound healing.